Bilalbc/SYSC4810_AccessControl/README.md

 Access control and user authentication program for SYSC 4810 - Network and Software Security

 Access control is implemented through Role Based Access Control (RBAC) to define distinct roles in the system and associate permissions with users.
-Privieleges are assigned based on an Access Control Matrix, implemented in AccessControl.c and AccessControl.h.
+Privileges are assigned based on an Access Control Matrix, implemented in AccessControl.c and AccessControl.h.

 Program utilizes SHA 256 hashing algorithm to encrypt user passwords, and authenticate users on login.